James M. Clark Center for Global Engagement

-The purpose of the Clark Center for International Education shall be to advance international education, service, and scholarship on the SUNY Cortland campus; to provide an integrated framework to organize and promote all aspects of international education, service and scholar-ship; and to promote a full appreciation of and involvement with the global community.
-The Center shall be concerned with both on campus and off campus, academic and non-academic programs.
+The purpose of the Clark Center for Global Engagement shall be to advance international education, service, and scholarship on the SUNY Cortland campus; to provide an integrated framework to organize and promote all aspects of international education, service and scholar-ship; and to promote a full appreciation of and involvement with the global community.
+The center shall be concerned with both on campus and off campus, academic and non-academic programs.

-A. Policy for the Center is established by the Council of the Clark Center for International Education [hereafter, the Council].
+A. Policy for the center is established by the Council of the Clark Center for Global Engagement [hereafter, the Council].

-B. Administrative coordination of the Center is the responsibility of the Director who reports to the Provost and Vice-President of Academic Affairs.
+B. Administrative coordination of the center is the responsibility of the director who reports to the provost and vice president for academic affairs.

 C. The Council shall meet a minimum of six times during the academic year.
 Meetings are open to the campus community.

-8. International Studies Program Coordinator (if other than the Clark Center Director)*
+- International Studies Program coordinator (if other than the Clark Center director)*

-10. Project on Eastern and Central Europe Chair
+- Project on Eastern and Central Europe chair

-11. Residential Life and Housing Director or designee
+- Residential Life and Housing director or designee

-13. Up to four additional at-large members added by a two-thirds vote of the Council, (to serve for two-year renewable terms).
+- Up to four additional at-large members added by a two-thirds vote of the Council, (to serve for two-year renewable terms).
 At least one should come from the teacher training field.
-Up to two of these at-large members may serve on the Steering Committee (*) by invitation of the Clark Center Director.
+Up to two of these at-large members may serve on the Steering Committee (*) by invitation of the Clark Center director

 Representative (Non-Voting) Members

-14. Asian and Middle Eastern Studies Program Chair/designee
+- Asian and Middle Eastern Studies Program chair/designee

 B. A quorum (a majority plus one) of the Council consists of a majority of the currently seated voting members and is required for the Council to take action.